 Written by Paul Leacock – General Manager & Co-founder, Blacksmith

-From the day we started Blacksmith in April 2009, our purpose, the reason we get out of bed in the morning, has always been about ‘making our world a better workplace’.
+From the day we started Blacksmith in April 2009, our purpose, the reason we get out of bed in the morning, has always been about making our world a better workplace, starting by our city or our country, so we can have a great work environment for the people relocating to New Zealand to find better opportunities.
 Sometimes it could feel like we were a lone voice in the wilderness so when we encountered B Corporations in 2013, we felt like we’d finally found our tribe.

 We came across the concept of B Corporations (B Corps) when we were researching the best governance model for Blacksmith.
 After more investigation Kate and I agreed, this is what we want to do, this is how we want to run the business.